 I’ve posted data from the run on Strava.

 The Nachos and Chapas aid stations were very supportive.
 Thanks to all the wonderful volunteers there, I was able to move through these stations efficiently.
 It became routine: ditch empty gel packets in trash, pick up a couple new gel packets, and fill up my Ultimate Direction handheld with Coke (or in some cases Heed).
-Also, I ran with an Ultimate Direction belt that had lots of pockets in it… sometimes I adapted and grabbed things on the fly and stuffed gels in my pockets to eat for later.
+Also, I ran with an Ultimate Direction running belt that had lots of pockets in it… sometimes I adapted and grabbed things on the fly and stuffed gels in my pockets to eat for later.
 I ate and drank stuff that I’ve never tried in training (I don’t recommend that.).
 I tried S!
 Caps for the first time because I knew I would be losing some salt through sweat in the relatively high humidity (Although I will say that I only took about five or six total… not even one an hour and each time I did it made my stomach feel a little iffy… something I’ve found out in long training runs with them.).
 I slammed some potato chips here and there as well.
 Good thing I’ve practiced with this key, extreme-carb-eating-running “workout” a couple years ago when I ran for Hansons:

 In closing, I’d like to thank the Tejas Trails, volunteers, and RD Joe Prusaitis for putting on a memorable race.
 The support I’ve received from readers/fellow runners is also phenomenal and very much appreciated– I couldn’t do this without you guys!
 Also, I’d like to congratulate all the runners out there who participated last weekend.

 See you on the trails,

 PS.
 Here is some video footage of the finish-line area (I had just crossed the line.):